luualan/css422-disassembler/README.md

 # CSS422-Disassembler
 This program is an inverse assembler (disassembler) that's written in Motorola MC68000 Assembly Language.
-Its purpose is to convert blocks of data to Assembly code and display this to the user.
+Its purpose is to convert blocks of data into valid Assembly instructions and display them to the user.

 ## How to run the Disassembler
 The first screen that you will see when you run the program: